Affinity Group Program

 The purpose and goal of this group is to create a network of support and community for LGBTQIA+ individuals at Butler.
 We will coordinate social events that facilitate supportive relationships, which will make possible (in no particular order): mentorship, solidarity, showcasing member contributions to Butler and beyond, and the sharing of professional and pedagogical development opportunities.

-Contact: Lavender McKittrick-Sweitzer
+Contact: Elise Edwards and Lavender McKittrick-Sweitzer

 Decolonizing the Classroom